2022–2026 video game industry layoffs: Rising development costs

 Rising development costs have prompted video game publishers to either cancel or delay their games and lay off development teams.
 The Embracer Group notably announced the cancellation of 29 titles.
 Microsoft Gaming canceled Odyssey, a game Blizzard Entertainment had worked on for over 6 years and laid off some of the same staff who had worked on Odyssey.
 Sony canceled a live service game from Naughty Dog and London Studio, resulting in layoffs at both studios.
 Electronic Arts canceled an untitled Star Wars game by Respawn Entertainment, indicating a shift in focus away from licensed titles towards live service games and original IP.
 Ubisoft canceled three previously unannounced games in January 2023, citing dismal financial results from the previous quarter.

 Some of the newly founded AAA game development studios, such as Ridgeline Games and Deviation Games, closed down before even releasing their first video game.
 Ridgeline Games, founded in 2021, shut down just three years later in 2024.
 It was previously led by game director Marcus Lehto, who made a decision to leave Ridgeline Games.
 EA laid off the entire team on February 29, 2024.
 Deviation Games shut down on March 1, 2024, just four years after its establishment in 2020.
 The studio co-founder, Jason Blundell, left the company in 2022, and the studio canceled its new AAA live service game in 2023.
 Less than two years after the studio was opened, Prytania Media closed Crop Circle Games, citing "changing consumer tastes" and "economic conditions changing due to the pandemic."
 Smilegate Barcelona, the studio established in 2020 to develop an open-world AAA console title, shut down just 4 years after its establishment.

-The video game tariffs imposed at the onset of the second Donald Trump presidency could contribute to increasing costs.
+Longer production cycles and higher wages

+Rising development costs and longer production cycles have contributed to layoffs across the video game industry.
+Large-scale games often require several years of development and larger teams, increasing labor and operating expenses.
+Industry analysts have noted that developers in North America and Western Europe face higher salary and production costs than studios in regions such as China, South Korea, Eastern Europe, and Southeast Asia.
+As a result, some publishers have shifted development work to lower-cost regions or increased outsourcing efforts.
+The longer time required to develop major titles has also delayed revenue generation, leading some companies to reduce staffing levels, cancel projects, or restructure operations to control costs and remain competitive in the global market.